qcfu-bu/lean-autosubst/README.md

 [![Lean](https://img.shields.io/badge/Lean-v4.30.0-blue)](lean-toolchain)

 A Lean 4 port of [Autosubst 2](https://github.com/uds-psl/autosubst2) for de Bruijn substitution boilerplate.
-You write a HOAS-style specification of your syntax in a small DSL inside your `.lean` file.
+Specify the syntax of your language using a HOAS-style DSL inside a `.lean` file.
 During elaboration, `autosubst` creates kernel-checked Lean declarations: the de Bruijn inductive types, renaming/substitution operations, equational lemmas, and the `asimp` simp set for substitution goals.